RaphaelDeLaGhetto/yes-or-no/README.md

 ## Heroku

-This should be setup to work with Heroku out of the box.
+This should be setup to work with Heroku out of the box (with the exception of mail configuration).
 Heroku specific dependencies are listed in the `:heroku` group in the `Gemfile`.
-As such, `RACK_ENV` Config variable needs to be set to `heroku`.
+As such, `RACK_ENV` config variable needs to be set to `heroku`.

+Refer to the sample `.env` configuration for guidance on the required config variables and their values.